kaltura/Kaltura-Library-Export-Excel/README.md

 	* ADMIN_SECRET: The Kaltura Account ADMIN Secret (The script must run with Admin KS)
 	* SERVICE_URL: The full base URL to the Kaltura server API endpoint
 	* KS_EXPIRY_TIME: How long in seconds should the Kaltura session be? preferably this should be set to long, since this script may run for a while if the account has many entries.
+	* ENTRY_STATUS_IN: Defines the entry statuses to retrieve
+	* ENTRY_TYPE_IN: Defines the entry types to retrieve
+	* ENTRY_FIELDS: The list of entry fields to export (excluding custom metadata, that is set in METADATA_PROFILE_ID), entryId, captions and categories will be added to this list
 	* PARENT_CATEGORIES: Any IDs of Kaltura Categories you'd like to limit the export to
 	* FILTER_TAGS: Any tags to filter by (tagsMultiLikeOr)
 	* DEBUG_PRINTS: Set to true if you'd like the script to output logging to the console (this is different from the KalturaLogger)